lintonye/learnreact.design/2017-06-08-what-is-react.md

 Let's begin with a couple of other terms that you might have heard of for years.
 The first one, DOM.

 ## DOM
-Well, DOM is Document Object Model.
-Get it?
+Well, DOM is the Document Object Model.
+Simple?
 It's an object model for the document.
+Right?

 Forget about it.
 Let's check out the prestigious art studio "Web Browser"!

 ![Domo poses, Browsera draws](/images/what-is-react/02-domo-browsera.png)

 So, DOM is a ... tree?
-Yup a tree.
+Yup a tree!
 Oddly enough, a lot of things in your computer look like a tree[^1].

-Let's give DOM a nickname -- what about Domo?
+Let's give DOM a nickname... ummm what about Domo?
 Domo works as a model at the studio "Web Browser".
-His job is to pose in front of Browsera the artist who paints a portrait (or perhaps millions of portraits).
+His job is to pose in front of the artist who paints a portrait (or perhaps millions of portraits).

 The portraits are what we see in the web browser when visiting a website.
-A developer's job is to tell Domo what to wear and what pose to make, which determine what those portraits look like in the end.
-Libraries like jQuery or React are the tools a developer uses to communicate with Domo.
+A developer's job is like that of a director who tells Domo what to wear and what pose to make.
+This determines what those portraits look like in the end. jQuery or React are known as libraries and they are the tools a developer uses to communicate with Domo.

 ## jQuery
 jQuery is a JavaScript library that makes it easier for a developer to manipulate the DOM.
-How does it fit in the story of Domo and Browsera?
+How does it fit in the story of Domo?

-It is a tool that makes it easier for you to talk to Domo, just like a phone.
+It is a tool that makes it easier for the developer to talk to Domo, just like a phone.
 You can call him wherever you are, whenever you want.
 It's a lot more convenient than before (raw JavaScript) -- remember the time when people had to be physically close enough to have a conversation before the invention of telephones?

 ![Use phone with a label "jQuery" to talk to Domo, or perhaps just a phone with label](/images/what-is-react/04-jquery-phone.png)

 For years we have been using jQuery to directly communicate with Domo.
 It's handy but not without issues.

 # React
-Now meet React:
+Let me introduce you to the new superhero, React:

 ![React, model agent](/images/what-is-react/05-model-agent.png)

-With React, we no longer directly talk to Domo.
+With React, developers no longer directly talk to Domo.
 React acts as a middleman between a developer and Domo.
 He smoothes out the communication and streamlines the process of portrait creation.

 ![React as a middleman](/images/what-is-react/06-middleman.png)